 Understanding The 3 Phases Of Inflammation

-- Inflammatory Response: Acute swelling stage (Phase 1)
+Inflammatory Response: Acute swelling stage (Phase 1)

-Acute swelling is short lived, lasting for only a few days.
+Acute swelling is short-lived, lasting for only a few days.
 If it lasts longer, it is referred to as chronic inflammation.
-Chronic inflammation may last for weeks, months or beyond.
+Chronic inflammation may last for weeks, months, or beyond.

-- Subacute: Repair and Regeneration (Phase 2)
+Subacute: Repair and Regeneration (Phase 2)

 In this phase, special cells go into the area of the damaged tissue and start building new tissues.
 The subacute stage is the time of healing and repair.
 New collagen fibers are laid down in a disorganized manner in the form of a scar and there are weak links between each fiber.
 This new tissue is fragile and must be handled gently as it can be easily injured.

 Chronic: Remodelling and Maturation (Phase 3)

 In order to determine if the condition of the injury is in the acute, subacute or chronic inflammatory stage, an adequate case history is needed along with assessment.
-The assessment should include a visual scan, active muscle testing, passive range of motion testing and resisted isometric muscle tests and palpation of the structure involved.
+The assessment should include a visual scan, active muscle testing, passive range of motion testing and resisted isometric muscle tests, and palpation of the structure involved.